Capital punishment: Abolition

-In the post-classical Republic of Poljica, life was ensured as a basic right in its Poljica Statute of 1440.
 The short-lived revolutionary Roman Republic banned capital punishment in 1849.
-Venezuela followed suit and abolished the death penalty in 1863 and San Marino did so in 1865.
-The last execution in San Marino had taken place in 1468.
+Venezuela followed suit and abolished the death penalty in 1863, and San Marino did so too in 1865, however the last execution in San Marino had taken place in 1468.
 In Portugal, after legislative proposals in 1852 and 1863, the death penalty was abolished in 1867.
 The last execution in Brazil was 1876; from then on all the condemnations were commuted by the Emperor Pedro II until its abolition for civil offences and military offences in peacetime in 1891.
 The penalty for crimes committed in peacetime was then reinstated and abolished again twice (1938–1953 and 1969–1978), but on those occasions it was restricted to acts of terrorism or subversion considered "internal warfare" and all sentences were commuted and not carried out.